CBUS

 The CBUS was a free downtown circulator bus in Columbus, Ohio.
 The service was operated by the Central Ohio Transit Authority.
 The CBUS service primarily traveled along High Street between the Brewery District and the Short North.
 The service had uniquely-branded 30-foot buses stopping at round "CBUS" signs.
 The service operated every 10–15 minutes, seven days per week.
 The service began operation on May 5, 2014.

-CBUS service was suspended in 2020 during the COVID-19 pandemic; it was announced in August 2021 that the service will not return.
+CBUS service was suspended in 2020 during the COVID-19 pandemic; it was announced in August 2021 that the service would not return.

 Name

 The service was named for "Cbus", a local nickname for the city that dates to at least 2004.
 It is not known who coined the name, though it was popularized in 2005 with a t-shirt design sold in local clothing stores, as well as C-BUS Magazine, published from 2005 to 2008.
 The name soon spread to other clothing items, a sports bar, and an annual cycling tour.